martinklepsch/perun-guide/README.md

   familiar with CSS you might already know how to add more CSS to the page, if not you can learn all about CSS in the [excellent material created by CSSClasses][cssclasses-guide].
+- Perhaps the content on our new site could also be expanded.
+Adding lists, images and code snippets is trivial with Markdown.
+You can learn more about Markdown in [Github's excellent guides][md-guide].
 - Remembering and typing the long `boot serve ...` command can be annoying, learn how you can define your own tasks consisting of several sub-tasks in the [Boot Task Guide][task-guide]